ruby-hyperloop/ruby-hyperloop.io/docs/ref-01-top-level-api.md

 ## React

-The `React` module name spaces all the React classes and modules.
+The `React` module is the name space for all the React classes and modules.

 See the [Getting Started](/docs/getting-started.html) section for details on getting react loaded in your environment.